elixir-cldr/cldr/README.md

 ## Use this package when you have a requirement to...

-* Support multiple languages and locales in your application and need to support formatting numbers, dates, times, date-times, SI units and lists in a locale-specific manner
+* Support multiple languages and locales in your application

+* Need to support formatting numbers, dates, times, date-times, SI units and lists in one language or many

 * Access the data maintained in the CLDR repository in a functional manner